-Are you Alcoholic? -- Genetic Testing for Alcoholism: One of a Set of Screening Tools
+Are You an Alcoholic?
+Genetic Testing for Alcoholism: One of a Set of Screening Tools

 In addition to symptom lists, genetic testing is available that uncovers alcoholism in certain groups of individuals.
 About a dozen such tests are used in the early 2010s.
 Some of these are definitive in their ability to diagnose alcoholism and alcoholic risk.